iagows/arduino_io/README.md

 * you can't read if it's INPUT
 * you can't write if it's OUTPUT
 * you don't have to map to/from percent values

-# Next versions #

-An repository to store/retrieve sensors/actuators by name
+* retrieve your object by its name